 How to use Lacrisert Insert

-Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
+Read the Patient Information Leaflet if available from your pharmacist before you start using this medication and each time you get a refill.
 Learn all preparation and usage instructions.
-If you have any questions, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 To apply this medication, wash your hands first.
 To avoid contamination, do not touch the insert or let it touch any other surface besides the applicator.

 If you wear contact lenses, remove them before using this medication.
 Ask your doctor when you may replace your contact lenses.